eosnetworkfoundation/docs/docs/30_getting-started-guide/25_hello-world.md

 ## Compile and Deploy

 Now that the smart contract is successfully created, follow this section to compile and deploy the smart contract to the blockchain.
-Use the EOSIO.CDT [eosio-cpp](https://developers.eos.io/manuals/eosio.cdt/latest/command-reference/eosio-cpp) command to build the `.wasm` file and a corresponding `.abi` file.
+Use the Antelope CDT [eosio-cpp](https://developers.eos.io/manuals/eosio.cdt/latest/command-reference/eosio-cpp) command to build the `.wasm` file and a corresponding `.abi` file.

 ### Procedure to Compile and Deploy